 Currently, I operate on crude oil, the United States oil and metals (gold, copper) and natural gas, and then I also have a few systems on equity stock indexes, such as DAX and miniSP.

-I also have something on forex which, thanks to Andrea’s methods, I’ve started to analyze and which is currently giving me great satisfactions.
+I also have something on forex which, thanks to Andrea’s methods, I’ve started to analyze and which is currently giving me great satisfaction.
 So this is how my portfolio is structured: 30% on forex and 70% on futures, between commodities and stock indexes.

 How are you structured?
 Which platform, broker and data feed do you use?

-Ok, so I started right away with IQFeed as data feed, which seemed to me the most reliable one, albeit a bit more expensive than the others and then as a technological platform, I activated Multicharts, which were, let’s say, the key elements of Andrea’s students.
-Since I started on that track, maybe one day I’ll change because I’ll analyze other possibilities, but for now I’m fine with these.
+Ok, so I started right away with IQFeed as data feed, which seemed to be the most reliable one, albeit a bit more expensive than the others and then as a technological platform, I activated Multicharts, which were, let’s say, the key elements of Andrea’s students.
+Since I started on that track, maybe one day I’ll change because I’ll analyze other possibilities, but for now, I’m fine with these.
 In the beginning, I used an Italian broker – I don’t want to say his name because later I left him – and then I went to Interactive Brokers.